solo-io/ecs-mcdemo/README.md

 Note:
 - For the purposes of this demo, the namespace (ECS_NS) is set to ecs and the service account (ECS_SERVICE_ACCOUNT_NAME) is set to httpbin.
   You should not change these values when running the demo, as doing so will cause the demo to fail.
-- In a real customer deployment, these names can be customized to meet your specific requirements.
+- In a real-life deployment, these names can be customized to meet your specific requirements.

 ## Enable Istiod to Accept Calls from ECS